anttiluode/FieldEffect/README.md

 Field Effect: Illustration of how the field influences the network's output.
 Relative Improvement: A plot highlighting the percentage improvement of FENN over SNN across epochs.

+# Conversation

+I have been thinking about the field effect on the brain for a while now.
+Fractals etc. This was just a test I decided to do what would happen if a normal nn was given a synthetic field.
+I guess on one hand it gives it a extra dimension which could partly explain things.
+Things get real interesting when we start thinking about brain with its delicate neurons / field / phases.

+Truth to be told.
+I am just a layman, wiht braindamage to boot.
+So take this with grain of sand, coding was by Claude.
+But if there is somethign to this, I guess it would make sense to add synthetic field effect to AI.

 # License

 This project is licensed under the MIT License.